 18. Use it for a better grip on objects.
 Not only is a bandana perfect for pot holders, it also works extremely well as an extra grip for materials (i.e. wood, dirty tools, wet plastics, and glass, etc.).

 19. As kindling to start a fire.
+Most bandanas are made from cotton, which means it will burn.
+Cut into strips or pieces.
 Obviously, your bandana needs to be dry, otherwise you’re gonna have to try other ways to start a fire.

 20. To blindfold yourself.
 An ideal necessity when catching a noontime nap.
 Additionally, it keeps annoying pieces of debris and those nasty insects out of sensitive areas around the eyes.
 By the way, you can also use the bandana against snow blindness.